Skip to main content

 Skill execution flow

-For skill-aware agents, the recommended flow is:
+For skill-aware agents, the flow is:

-1. Call load-skill({ skillId }) to load the skill instructions and policy.
+1. Call load_skill({ skillId }) to load the skill instructions and policy.

-3. Optionally call execute-skill-script(...) to run scripts from scripts/.
+3. Optionally call execute_skill_script(...) to run scripts from scripts/.

 4. Continue with normal tool calls under the active skill policy.

-The runtime enforces that non-skill tools cannot run before a successful load-skill when both are emitted in the same step.
+The runtime enforces that non-skill tools cannot run before a successful load_skill when both are emitted in the same step.

 Skill script execution